12ian34/plantle/README.md

 ## v0.3

 - [x] highlight keyboard with correct/present/used letters
-- [ ] use localStorage to store results and number hints used
+- [x] use localStorage to store results and number hints used
-- [ ] restrict users from playing more than once
+- [x] restrict users from playing more than once per day (aside from clearing cache)
-- [ ] add credits and link to github
+- [x] link to github
+- [x] new colour scheme
 - [ ] allow convenient sharing

 ## v0.4